vincentchoqueuse/course_template/README.md

 This repo contains several tools for courses management.
 It includes

-* A static website generator based on Sphinx (rst + latex compatible).
+* A static website generator based on Sphinx (rst + latex compatible) : https://vincentchoqueuse.github.io/course_template/index.html
 * A beamer template based on the modern metropolis theme
 * A python folder for data generation

 ## Requirements